Jengamon/TinyRasputin/README.md

 The reason that it is done in this way is because generating the vendor directory is non-trivial, so we just want to make as small a package as possible.
 The release package is always built with debug_assertions off, and the debug package is always built with it on, so that is how conditional compilation is done from the same codebase.

-To actually generate vendor-{debug|release} we select the appropriate Cargo-{debug|release} and add it to Cargo-header.toml, so that any shared tables between the files stay shared.
+To actually generate vendor, we select the appropriate Cargo-{debug|release} and add it to Cargo-header.toml, so that any shared tables between the files stay shared.
 We then proceed as normal.